Applying for Financial Aid

 Financial Aid Application Procedure

-Most financial aid is awarded on a first come, first served basis.
-With that in mind, you should begin the application process as early as possible to ensure the availability of financial aid funds.
+You should begin the application process as early after January 1 as possible.
+This will ensure there is adequate time to process your financial aid application so that funds will be available for you to use to register for your program.
 The ideal time to apply for financial aid is January through early February.
 The priority filing date is April 1.

 You should also note that no financial aid will be awarded until you have been officially admitted to Lincoln Memorial University.
 So, step one: Apply for Admission!